JonathAlves/JonathAlves/README.md

 # Hi there 👋

-My name is Jonathan Guerra, I'm from Brazil 🇧🇷 .
-I'm a student of Computer Science at the State University of Paraiba, in the 5th semester at the moment.
+My name is Jonathan Guerra, I'm from Brazil 🇧🇷 and I'm a student of Analysis and systems development at UNIESP.

-I'm very passionate about software development, especially working with Java and Javascript.
+I'm very passionate about software development, especially working with Java, Javascript and i'm currently learning somethings about the angular framework.
 Always open to face challenges and ready to try everything that leverages my career.

 Here are some ideas to get you started:

-- 📌 I’m currently working on ...
+- 📌 I’m currently working at Accenture as a Jr Analyst Java
-- 📌 I’m currently learning Angular framework
+- 📌 Currently learning Angular framework

 Reach me out: